lupyuen/pinephone-nuttx/README.md

 -   [arm64/pinephone: Add driver for PinePhone LTE Modem (Quectel EG25-G)](https://github.com/apache/nuttx/pull/9304)

+TODO: Disable UART2 and /dev/ttyS2 so that UART3 maps neatly to /dev/ttyS3. [(See this)](https://github.com/apache/nuttx/pull/9304#discussion_r1195862416)

 This is how we make a Phone Call and send a Text Message...

 ## Outgoing Phone Call